-- Fire safety and sanitation requirements prohibit cooking in any area within the residence hall, except in designated kitchen area. - Lighted grills and fires are not permitted within 30 feet of the building.
+- Lighted grills and fires are not permitted within 30 feet of the building.
 Live cut plants (Christmas trees, corn stalks, etc.) are prohibited. - Items dropped from the ceiling or walls such as flags, net, etc. are prohibited. - Electrical heaters, extension cords, hot plates, etc. are not permitted in residence halls or suite/rooms. - Coppin State University is a smoke-free campus.
 Smoking is not permitted in any facility.